 CHK Foundation undertakes its own research to determine the charities it wishes to consider for funding and will make direct contact to begin discussions about opportunities.
 Applications for funding are therefore not invited.

-We award grants under four different programmes:
+We award grants under three different programmes:

 CHK Main Grants

-CHK Discretionary Grants
+CHK Discretionary Fund

-CHK Emergency /Disaster Grants
+CHK Emergency /Disaster Fund

 For awards from 1 January 2020, we publish our grants via 360Giving, an initiative that aims to help UK funders publish their data in an open and standard format online.
 You can explore our grantmaking, and that of over 100 other funders, using 360Giving’s GrantNav and Insights tools.

-This data can also be downloaded in the following Excel spreadsheet:
+Our grant data can also be downloaded in the following Excel spreadsheet: